andrew/ultimate-awesome/README.md

 - [awesome-object-pose](https://github.com/nkalavak/awesome-object-pose) - This repository is a curated list of papers and open source code for 6D Object Pose Estimation.
 - [awesome-gank.io](https://github.com/ruijun/awesome-gank.io) - The repository is used to collect the awesome code of gank.io.
 - [awesome-nerf-editing](https://github.com/EricLee0224/awesome-nerf-editing) - 🧙🏻‍♂️A list of papers curated for you to dive into the awesome Radiance Fields approaches for 3D Editing.
+- [Awesome_Satellite_Benchmark_Datasets](https://github.com/Seyed-Ali-Ahmadi/Awesome_Satellite_Benchmark_Datasets) - Supplementary material for our paper "THERE IS NO DATA LIKE MORE DATA" is provided.
 - [awesome-real-world-rl](https://github.com/ugurkanates/awesome-real-world-rl) - Great resources for making Reinforcement Learning work in Real Life situations.
 Papers,projects and more. .
 - [Awesome-Information-Bottleneck](https://github.com/ZIYU-DEEP/Awesome-Information-Bottleneck) - This is a curated list for Information Bottleneck Principle, in memory of Professor Naftali Tishby.
 - [awesome-bioie](https://github.com/caufieldjh/awesome-bioie) - 🧫 A curated list of resources relevant to doing Biomedical Information Extraction (including BioNLP).
-- [Awesome_Satellite_Benchmark_Datasets](https://github.com/Seyed-Ali-Ahmadi/Awesome_Satellite_Benchmark_Datasets) - Supplementary material for our paper "THERE IS NO DATA LIKE MORE DATA" is provided.
 - [trackawesomelist](https://github.com/trackawesomelist/trackawesomelist) - Track 500+ Awesome List Updates, Track it - not just star it!.
 - [awesome-bulma](https://github.com/aldi/awesome-bulma) - 🎉 A curated list of awesome things related to Bulma CSS Framework.
 - [awesome-aurelia](https://github.com/aurelia-contrib/awesome-aurelia) - A curated list of amazingly awesome Aurelia libraries.
+- [awesome-legged-locomotion-learning](https://github.com/gaiyi7788/awesome-legged-locomotion-learning) - A curated list of resources relevant to legged locomotion learning of robotics.
 - [awesome-demos](https://github.com/gradio-app/awesome-demos) - Links and status of cool gradio demos.
 - [awesome-fairness-in-ai](https://github.com/datamllab/awesome-fairness-in-ai) - A curated list of awesome Fairness in AI resources.
 - [awesome-lottie](https://github.com/LottieFiles/awesome-lottie) - A curated list of bookmarks, libraries, tools and resources related to Lottie and Bodymovin.